mainkoon81/U001-project-Python-R-Predicting-the-wine-quality/README.md

 ## (C) Multivariate Plot
  - How to plot by 'color' and by 'quality' at the same time?
+(Not using Pandas' plot, but using 'plt')
 ```
 sns.set_style('darkgrid')
 ```